AndiKur4/MaizePal/README.md

 studying maize.
 For better or worse, I was here, surrounded by corn & by people who seemed to be obsessed with it.
 At first, I didn’t “get it” because to me, corn was corn was corn.
 It was yellow and green and covered vast swaths of the Midwest.
-Anyone who studies traditional varieties of maize knows, however, that this is not a very generous archetype.
+Anyone who studies landrace varieties of maize knows, however, that this is not a very generous archetype.

-> Traditional, or landrace, varieties are crops that have been bred by
+> Landraces are varieties of crops that have been bred by farmers
-> farmers through artificial selection, outside of the formal breeding
+> through artificial selection, outside of the formal breeding sector
-> sector and often associated with a particular agroecosystem and
+> and are often associated with a particular agroecosystem and cultural
-> cultural heritage).
+> heritage.

 The lab I recently joined ([GEMMAlab](https://www.gemmalab.org/)) studies maize landraces to ask fundamental questions about evolution and